ut-biomet/r-geno-tools-engine/doc/README.md

-`genoFile`     |     path of the geno data file (`.vcf` or `.vcf.gz` file) `from`     |     lower bound of the range of SNPs for which the LD is computed `to`     |     upper bound of the range of SNPs for which the LD is computed `dir`     |     path of the directory where to save the file, by default dir is set to a temporary directory, if null, the plot will be displayed.
+`genoFile`     |     path of the geno data file (`.vcf` or `.vcf.gz` file) `from`     |     lower bound of the range of SNPs for which the LD is computed `to`     |     upper bound of the range of SNPs for which the LD is computed `outFile`     |     path of the png file to save the plot.
+If `NULL`, the image file will not be created.
+By default write in an tempoary `.png` file.
 `phenoFile`     |     path of the phenotypic data file (`csv` file)

 ## Value

-path of the created file (or NULL if `dir` is NULL)
+path of the created file (or NULL if `file` is NULL)

 # `run_resAdjustment`